davidwilliam/davidwilliam.github.io/_computer_science/cs_1.md

 # Conclusion

 We will most likely not use the Bubble Sort algorithm in the real world since we have more efficient algorithms for sorting that run in time better than `O(n²)` in the worst case.
 However, Bubble Sort works fine for small arrays and for serving as a good starting point for us to understand why other sorting strategies are more efficient as the size of the array increases.

+# Code

+Bubble Sort and other algorithms are available in a [DSA C++ library](https://github.com/davidwilliam/DSA) I created an maintain on GitHub.
+I am frequently adding more algorithms to this library.